8 bottle-feeding tips to make it a great experience for you and your baby.

-If you want to warm a bottle, however, you can do so either by immersing it in a pot of warm water until it’s lukewarm or using a bottle warmer.
+If you want to warm a bottle, however, you can do so by immersing it in a pot of warm water until it’s lukewarm.
 Heating it in the microwave can create uneven hot spots that can burn your baby’s mouth.
 Check the temperature of warmed formula on your wrist.

 5. Take burp breaks.

 All babies tend to need burping after they eat.
 Because bottle-fed babies usually take in more air, which can make them uncomfortable, it helps to pause for a burp every 2 to 3 ounces of formula.